Professor Catherine SpoonerProfessor of Literature and Culture

 Catherine Spooner's particular research interests incorporate Gothic literature, film, and popular culture, and fashion and costume in literature and film, within the broader spectrum of Victorian and contemporary literature and culture.

-Catherine's latest book is Post-Millennial Gothic: Comedy, Romance and the Rise of Happy Gothic, published by Bloomsbury in February 2017.
-The book was the outcome of a 9-month AHRC Research Fellowship and explores such phenomena as the perennial revival of Gothic style on the high street, the advent of the sparkly vampire, and Gothic tourism in Whitby, in relation to developments in twenty-first century subcultures.
+Catherine's latest monograph.
+Post-Millennial Gothic: Comedy, Romance and the Rise of Happy Gothic (2017) was the outcome of a 9-month AHRC Research Fellowship and explores such phenomena as the perennial revival of Gothic style on the high street, the advent of the sparkly vampire, and Gothic tourism in Whitby, in relation to developments in twenty-first century subcultures.
 In 2019 the book was awarded the Allan Lloyd Smith Prize for significantly advancing the field of Gothic Studies by the International Gothic Association.

-Catherine is currently working on a cultural history of the white dress in Gothic literature and film, and on the cultural afterlife of the Lancashire witches.
-She also has current research interests in folk horror, Steampunk, Gothic in Japan and Gothic in the long 1960s.
+Catherine is currently working on a cultural history of the white dress in Gothic literature and film, to be published by Bloomsbury in 2024.
+The book explores the horrors and fantasies of whiteness as articulated through fashion and costume, from Marie Antoinette to Melania Trump.
+She also has current research interests in the cultural afterlife of the Lancashire witches, folk horror, Gothic in Japan and Gothic in the long 1960s.

 Catherine teaches widely across the fields of Victorian, twentieth- and twenty-first-century literature within the department.
-She currently convenes the third-year half-unit 'Victorian Gothic' and the MA module 'Contemporary Gothic: Text and Screen', as well as the elective 'Literary Lancashire' on the Part 1 Introduction to English Literature course.
+She currently convenes the third-year half-unit 'Victorian Gothic' and the MA modules 'Contemporary Gothic: Text and Screen' and 'Research Methods and Reflective Practice', as well as the elective 'Literary Lancashire' on the Part 1 Introduction to English Literature course.